 How I became resentful to piano as a child

 My hand was small, I was only able to cover 7 keys at the time.
 I remembered the pain from my muscle strain practising jumping octaves (8 keys).
-Because of the stretch and the strengths required to master jumping octaves, the muscles along my pinky fingers (abductor digiti minimi muscles) never had enough time to heal, and were always in pain.
+Because of the stretch and the strengths required to master jumping octaves, the muscles along with my pinky fingers (abductor digiti minimi muscles) never had enough time to heal and were always in pain.